-This text field has the following format: ldd+mm.mmm, with l designating which hemisphere the latitude applies to (one of the single letters: N or S); dd is an integer between 00 and 90 that indicates the degrees of latitude; and mm.mmm is an integer between 0.0 and 59.999 that designates the minutes of latitude.
+- Degrees and Decimal Minutes: Iff+mm.mmm, with I designating which hemisphere the latitude applies to (one of the following single letters: N or S); ff is an integer between 00 and 90 that indicates the degrees of latitude; and mm.mmm is an integer between 0.0 and 59.999 that designates the minutes of latitude. - Decimal Degrees: Iff.mmmmm, with I being used only to designate a minus value ( ) for a position south of the equator.
+(Note: latitude positions north of the equator do not require an I designation.)
+The letters mmmmmm represent an integer between 000000 and 999999.